top of page

 Why Care About Your Character Strengths?

-Research on the history behind the 24-Character Strengths suggests these have survived among humans for centuries irrespective of cultural differences because of their adaptive benefits for human living, growth and the progression of society (3).
-Interestingly, brain science indicates we are biologically hardwired to express and make the most of our Character Strengths to gain an advantage in life (4).
-According to this science, our brains are cleverly designed with certain neural pathways and reward systems to ensure that most of our thoughts and actions (99% of them in fact!) are geared towards using our Character Strengths in some shape or form.
+Research on the history behind the 24-Character Strengths suggests these have survived among humans for centuries irrespective of cultural differences because of their adaptive benefits for human living (3).
+Interestingly, science on the brain indicates we are biologically hardwired to express and make the most of our Character Strengths to gain an advantage in life (4).
+Accordingly, our brains are cleverly designed with certain neural pathways and reward systems to ensure that most of our thoughts and actions (99% of them in fact!) are geared towards using our Character Strengths in some shape or form.
 When we successfully tap into our Character Strengths, our brains reward us by making us feel great, so much so that we can’t wait to use them again.
-It’s nature’s way of trying to keep us on the right path to unlocking our greatness (4).
-This is why research shows the more we play to our Signature Strengths, the more we get out of ourselves.
+It’s nature’s way of trying to keep us on the right path to unlocking our greatness!
+(4) This is why research shows the more we play to our Signature Strengths, the more we get out of ourselves.
 We become happier and feel more authentic, energised, productive and connected to people (5).

 “An analogy to help with understanding how our strengths are designed to work is to imagine you are cooking a cake.
 You can ruin the cake by undercooking it, making it look dense and gummy or you overcook the cake, causing it to become hard and dry.
 Neither is going to taste nice!
 The perfect cake is cooked for just the right amount of time at the right temperature and rewards you with a beautiful appearance and delicious taste!
 Our strengths obey these same natural laws.”